wp-plugins/external-featured-image/readme.txt

 == Changelog ==

+= 1.0.8 =
+* Referencing our A/B testing service for WordPress.

 = 1.0.7 =
 * Added External Featured Image box for custom post types.
 If the custom post type's template uses featured image.